sxlxc/Hakyllsite/posts/matroidgirth.md

 Geelen and Kapadia discovered a random contraction algorithm which solves both of the problems in randomized polynomial time [@geelen_computing_2018].

 If the graph is not connected, it is possible that $\delta(X)$ is empty even if $X$ is non-empty.
 Fortunately, Geelen and Kapadia have done the reduction to connected graphs.
-However, for the second case their random contraction algorithm does not explicitly state what to do if $\sigma \Delta \delta(X)$ is empty...

 Note that the size of cut $|\delta(X)|$ is a submodular function on $V(G)$ but $|\delta(X)\Delta \sigma|$ is not necessarily submodular.
 The first case is minimizing a symmetric submodular function under some congruency constraints.